mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 5. **timeout**.
 By default, the value of this attribute is defined by the transaction manager provider, but it can be changed by setting a different value in the annotation: `@Transactional(timeout=3600)` by milliseconds.

-6. **rollbackFor** attribute values should be one or more exception classes, subclasses of Throwable.
+6. **rollbackFor**.
 When this type of exception is thrown during the execution of a transactional method, the transaction is rolled back.
-By default, a transaction is rolled back only when a RuntimeException is thrown.
+By default, i's rolled back only when a **RuntimeException** or **Errors** is thrown.
 In using this attribute, the rollback can be triggered for checked exceptions as well.

 7. **noRollbackFor** attribute values should be one or more exception classes, subclasses of Throwable.
 When this type of exception is thrown during the execution of a transactional method, the transaction is not rolled back.
 By default, a transaction is rolled back only when a RuntimeException is thrown.
 Using this attribute, rollback of a transaction can be avoided for a RuntimeException as well.